-PGP (Pelvic Girdle Pain) and SPD (Symphysis Pubis Dysfunction) occur when there is some sort of strain on the muscles and ligaments that support the pelvis, typically result from a lifetime of misalignment causing weakness.
+PGP (Pelvic Girdle Pain) and SPD (Symphysis Pubis Dysfunction) occur when there is some sort of strain on the muscles and ligaments that support the pelvis, typically resulting from a lifetime of misalignment causing weakness, particularly in upper body and core strength as well as pelvic tilt.
 PGP is a generic term for all pelvis pain.
 SPD specifically occurs when the cartilage - the pubic symphysis - that connects the two halves of the front of the pelvis weakens (and sometimes separates in severe cases).
 In the American low movement and sitting culture, various forms of PGP are very common.

 Over time, the misalignment caused from mono-movements (where one movement, like sitting, outweighs the other movements like walking, standing, squatting, climbing...etc.) makes the pelvis tilt and weight ends up being carried directly on the pubic symphysis.
 This tilt causes strain on the pubic symphysis, the PSOAS, the iliacis (some refer to this as iliacuspsoas but it is actually two separate muscles), and all the connecting muscles and ligaments surrounding the pelvis.
 Because the pelvis is so central, literally, to the body's support system - referred pain can be felt in other areas easily from this misalignment.

 - Culture/Lifestyle of mono-movements that changed the natural position of the body over many years, shortening muscle length in the hamstrings, back, and pelvic area.
 (This is rarely an incident-related issue, rather an extensive whole body concern developed from the time we wore our first shoes, ingrained by long-term desk sitting, and exacerbated by too much bent-leg-tucked-pelvis sitting.
 Unfortunately, pregnancy is the straw that breaks the